JackWillz/The-Riot-API-Introduction-by-iTero-Gaming/README.md

 By the end of the guide you should be able to successfully build a script to takes any Summoner Name and print out information about their 100 most recent solo queue games, such as most kills in a game or best KDA on a champion.

+If you haven't yet got Jupyter Notebooks (Python) to run the code, you can download it from here: https://www.anaconda.com/products/distribution
+NOTE: the notebook was built on Python 3.9, but given the simplicity it should be OK with most 3.X versions.

 You can join our Discord to ask questions, show off what you're building or get inspiration: https://discord.gg/DmSUDGEW6V

 You can follow me on Twitter to see what I'm using the Riot API for: https://twitter.com/JackJGaming